Tall, Dark, and Handsome (album)

 Tall, Dark, & Handsome is a studio album by American blues musician Delbert McClinton and his second album with Self-Made Men.
 It was released on July 26, 2019, through Hot Shot Records with distribution via Thirty Tigers/The Orchard.
-Recording sessions took place at The Rock House in Franklin, Tennessee.
-Production was handled by Bob Britt, Kevin McKendree, and McClinton himself.
+The recording sessions took place at The Rock House in Franklin, Tennessee.
+It was produced by Bob Britt, Kevin McKendree, and McClinton.
 It features saxophone player Dana Robbins, who contributed to three of the fourteen tracks on the album and also credited on the album's cover.

 The album peaked at number 62 on the Billboard Top Album Sales, number 51 on the Top Current Album Sales, number 15 on the Independent Albums, and topped the Blues Albums chart in the United States.

 At the 62nd Annual Grammy Awards, the album won a Grammy Award for Best Traditional Blues Album.

 Critical reception

 Tall, Dark, & Handsome was met with generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on five reviews.

 Reid Jowers of The Austin Chronicle wrote: "picking up both pace and vigor after Prick of the Litter, McClinton finds a Second Wind going all the way back to 1978, his voice still ragged but right and, here, full of piss and vinegar".
 AllMusic's Stephen Thomas Erlewine stated: "where Prick of the Litter settled into a mellow vibe, Tall, Dark, And Handsome is bold and restless, finding McClinton trying on all manner of blues for size".
 Hal Horowitz of American Songwriter wrote: "in other words, it's McClinton as we've come to know and love him, cranking out another solid disc of Americana, Delbert-style.
 It sounds inspired and freewheeling, like he's just getting started.
 And considering his age and extensive resume, that's quite a compliment".